evanvale/Evans-Musical-Granular/README.md

 ## Credits

-All Coding by Claude AI
+All Coding by Claude AI.
 Granular synthesis implementation with CLAP plugin architecture and automated build system.